Jennifer Mest

 This work is designed for individuals who:

-This is not designed for rapid weight-loss strategies or passive participation.
+This approach is not designed for rapid weight-loss strategies or passive participation.

 Frequently Asked Questions